-The ResourceDefinition process is designed to monitor interactive work such as creating impositioning templates.
+The ResourceDefinition process is designed to monitor interactive work such as creating imposition templates.
 It can also be used to model a hot-folder process that accepts resources from outside of a JDF based workflow.

+Name Description

-Name Description Resource ?
+Resource ?
 Any type of resource.

+ResourceDefinitionParams ?
+Details on how to handle defaults.